 Fluff with a fork and if need be drain off any excess water

 So what can you then do with this lovely cooked quinoa?
-Here’s some ideas for you…
+Here are some ideas for you…

 Cook the quinoa with milk, stir in some cinnamon, nuts and fruits to the quinoa and you’ve got a twist on breakfast porridge